Framartin/spatial-pred-R/GSoC organization/README.md

 ## Agenda 1st Skype call

+26/06/2015
+Solutions are under questions.

 * class of the returned object: deal with in-sample / out-of-sample predictions ; deal with future prediction intervals (not now) / keep trend and signal attributes only for default predictor?
+  + If we choose to change the behavior, allow the use of the option legacy to use the old code.
-* How we ensure that the order of the spatial unit in listw is the same than newdata?
+* How we ensure that the order of the spatial units in listw is the same than newdata?
+  + see all methods for creating listw objects.
 * Is it possible to reorder spatial unit in a listw object?
 If not, I think we can work with only W in SparseMatrix, but it will imply modifications.
+  + Easy solution: convert to Sparse Matrix and subset&order.
+But not efficient.
+For other solution: see spChk option and functions of spChkOption.R
 * No Trend-Signal decomposition for the SAC model?
+  + No
 * What is aliased coef?
+  + same definition than lm(): QR decomposition determine if X is full rank.
+If case of perfect collinearity, one variable is dropped, ie. marked as aliased.
+See predict.lm() to see what to do.
 * Prevision case (ie. newdata for in-sample spatial units): should we use in-sample predictors?
 And "strange" cases where we have both in-sample and out-of-sample spatial units?
+  + See what others functions do (glm, ts, etc).
+Use in-sample predictors.
+Print warning in the case of this "strange" case.
+But need to allow this case because it can happens often.
+In this case, use out-of-sample.
 * Support log-transformation of the dependent variable?
+  + see predict.lm().
+For now, even if the log-transformation is quite popular in spatial econometrics, we keep it as a note for the future.
+I will implement predictors of Kato (2012) only if we have extra time at the end.
+Look at the total impact for prediction with X_s +1 to test if results are what is intended.

 ## 3rd progress report

+03/07/2015

 * Update sarlm.examples.R
 * Fix some bugs